 Example: Blake’s car broke down in on PCH during rush hour.
 There is a long traffic jam as Blake is trying to get his car out of the lane.
 Joe is in a hurry and annoyed that Blake broke down.
 Joe speeds out of his lane, into oncoming traffic to pass the disabled car.
 Joe miscalculates the amount of time he has to pass the car and swerves, hitting Blake.

 Joe panics because he hit someone and speeds off.
 Blake has serious injuries from the pedestrian hit and from being dragged by Joe’s car.
 Joe is later arrested for felony hit and run with injury.
 Joe takes a plea deal to avoid jail time and is charged with reckless driving.
 Blake files a personal injury lawsuit against Joe.

 Blake may be able to sue for his medical bills, lost wages, pain and suffering, and any other compensatory damages caused by the accident.
 However, because Joe intentionally acted with a disregard of Blake’s life, Blake may also be able to sue for punitive damages to punish Joe for his reckless driving.

 The driver may blame the pedestrian for the injury accident.
 A driver may claim that because the pedestrian was not in the crosswalk, it was the pedestrian’s fault that he or she got hit.
-However, just because a pedestrian is not in the crosswalk does not mean the driver isn’t negligent.
+However, just because a pedestrian is not in the crosswalk does not necessarily mean the driver isn’t negligent.
 Pedestrians, like drivers or cyclists, have a duty to use due care for their own safety.
 12

 After an accident, each side may blame the other for causing the accident.
 If a driver blames you for the accident, do not admit fault.
 Fault is not always very clear, especially if you don’t know exactly what went on.
 Admitting that you might have caused the accident could mean you will have to pay for your own medical expenses and even have to pay for the driver’s damages.